squid-cache/squid-cache.github.io/MirrorGuidelines.rst

 == Informing us about the mirror ==

-Please send '''noc at squid-cache.org''' an email informing us about your mirror if you are mirroring the FTP server or HTTP website.
+Please send '''info at squid-cache.org''' an email informing us about your mirror if you are mirroring the FTP server or HTTP website.
 We will register it for automatic scanning and list it with our official download sources so long as it remains an accurate copy.

 This email needs to include:
  * The URL you are providing for mirror
   .
-For FTP the ftp:// and if available the http:// alternative as well.
+For FTP package mirrors the ftp:// URL and whether you provide an http:// alternative URL as well.
   .
+For HTTP package mirrors the http:// URL.
-For website the FQDN for the mirror server
+  .
+For website mirrors the FQDN for the mirror server or proxy
  * contact person and email - they will be notified of any problems found by the scan.
  * country where the mirror is sited
  * name of organization to be credited with sponsorship